-Except as otherwise indicated, the adoption of amendments to standards did not have a material effect on the consolidated financial statements.
+Except as otherwise indicated, the adoption of the new and amended standards and interpretation did not have a material effect on the consolidated financial statements.

-New and Amended Standards and Interpretations Not Yet Adopted
+New and Amended Standards and Interpretation Not Yet Adopted

-A number of new and amended standards and interpretations are effective for annual periods beginning after January 1, 2017 and have not been applied in preparing the consolidated financial statements.
+A number of new and amended standards and interpretation are effective for annual periods beginning after January 1, 2018 and have not been applied in preparing the consolidated financial statements.
 Unless otherwise indicated, none of these is expected to have a significant effect on the consolidated financial statements.

-The Group will adopt the following new and amended standards and interpretations on the respective effective dates:
+The Group will adopt the following new and amended standards and interpretation on the respective effective dates: